openingscience/book/_posts/2013-08-08-reference_management.md

 from presentation slides to blog posts and web links.
 Open source software and open standards play a growing role in reference management.
-This chapter gives an overview of important trends in reference management and describes the most popular tools.
+This chapter gives an overview of important trends in reference management and describes the most popular tools."
+---

+> If I have seen further it is by standing on the shoulders of Giants.
+<small>Isaac Newton</small>

 ## Introduction